ss1611/CS220-AU-portfolio-1/self-and-peer-assessment.md

-# self and peer assessment
+## checklist
+- [ ] the GitHub account name is my student registration number

-To measure my own progress, I filled in the table below in conjunction with the module's Digital Portfolio Rubric <!--adjust table below -->
+- [ ] I filled in the self assessment table below
+- [ ] I filled in the peer assessment tables below

 ## self assessment
+To measure my own progress, I filled in the table below using the module's Digital Portfolio Rubric <!-- #todo adjust row numbering to link to the rubric below -->

 <br>